 Instructions to the editor: please make the following changes to Page 184, Line 56 in the subclause 11.55.1.5.2.6.2 Threshold-based reporting phase in D1.0 as shown below:

-In the measurement reporting sub-phase, if the reported CSI variation feedback value is greater than or equal to the CSI variation threshold, the sensing initiator should transmit a Sensing Trigger Frame C to the sensing responder SIFS after the reception of the Sensing CSI Variation Feedback frame; otherwise, the sensing initiator shall not send a Sensing Report Trigger frame to the sensing responder.
-The sensing responder that provided the CSI variation feedback value greater than or equal to the threshold shall transmit a Sensing Measurement Report frame to the sensing initiator in the assigned RU when triggered by a Sensing Report Trigger frame.
-The sensing responder not receiving the Sensing Report Trigger frame in the threshold-based reporting phase shall not send a Sensing Measurement Report frame to the sensing initiator.
+In the measurement reporting sub-phase, if the reported CSI variation feedback value is greater than or equal to the CSI variation threshold, the sensing initiator should transmit a Sensing Reporting Trigger frame (#1042, 1380, 1439, 1671, 1956, 2002, 2221, 2289) to the sensing responder SIFS after the reception of theSensing Measurement Report frame where the CSI variation feedback value is included; otherwise, the sensing initiator shall not send a Sensing Reporting Trigger frame to the sensing responder.
+The sensing responder that provided the CSI variation feedback value greater than or equal to the threshold shall transmit a Sensing Measurement Report frame to the sensing initiator in the assigned RU when triggered by a Sensing Reporting Trigger frame.
+The sensing responder not receiving the Sensing Reporting Trigger frame in the threshold-based reporting phase shall not send a Sensing Measurement Report frame to the sensing initiator.

 CID 1438